 - The OAG sends a letter with examples to the agency advising them to prepare a warrant distribution memo, agency authorization letter and purchase voucher for inclusion in the settlement or judgment package.
 These instructions and examples are part of the Comptroller’s office payment process.

 - Agency submits the warrant distribution memo, agency authorization letter and purchase voucher to the OAG within 10 days of notification.

 - OAG prepares and approves the settlement agreement or judgment.

 - OAG prepares a transmittal letter addressed to the Comptroller’s office.

-- OAG submits the settlement package to the Office of the Governor for approval.
+- OAG submits the settlement package to the governor for approval.